 - Remove duplicate or near-duplicate location pages.

-- Make phone numbers and contact forms easy to use on mobile.
+- Make phone numbers tap-to-call on mobile.

 Use Reviews Without Creating Ethics Problems

-Use a simple, ethical review process:
+Use a conservative review process:

 - Do not offer money, gifts, discounts, or legal-service benefits for reviews.